iBManu/Taskpp/README.md

 ### Installation

 You have two installation options.
 You can download the source code and compile it, or you can download the pre-compiled program.
-If you download the pre-compiled program, skip to step 5.
+Here is the guide for compiling the **Taskpp**.

 1. Download the cpp file.